sweeenlim/Passion8/ab-testing-with-llm/README.md

 - **Data Storage**: Stores generated product information, clicks in a database for easy retrieval and analysis.

 ## Folder Structure
-ab-testing-with-llm/
+├── ab-testing-with-llm/
-│
-├── images/                     # Directory containing product images ├── llm.py                      # Main script for generating and inserting LLM-based product titles and descriptions ├── app.py                      # Main script for running website used for A/B Testing ├── README.md                   # Project documentation
+│├── images/                     # Directory containing product images
+|├── llm.py                      # Main script for generating and inserting LLM-based product titles and descriptions
-└── requirements.txt            # Python dependencies
+|├── app.py                      # Main script for running website used for A/B Testing
+|├── README.md                   # Project documentation

 ## Installation